-Students must enroll in two courses for a minimum of 6 or, in the case of a class with a laboratory element, a maximum of 7 college credits.
-Students will also enroll in a pass/fail, 0-credit required Edge Seminar (UNIV 167).
+Students will enroll in a required, pass/fail, 0-credit Edge Seminar (UNIV 167).
+Students will also enroll in two courses for a minimum of 6 or, in the case of a class with a laboratory element, a maximum of 7 college credits.
 Upon successful completion of Edge courses, students earn regular University of Delaware credit.
-Earned credits may be used at the University of Delaware to fulfill Breadth Requirements or can be transferred to other accredited colleges or universities.
+Earned credits may be used at the University of Delaware to fulfill breadth requirements or can be transferred to other accredited colleges or universities.

 Edge courses, taught by UD faculty, are college-level classes specifically aimed at high school students.
 Students enrolling in core courses will attend class with other Edge students.

-You are expected to attend every class, be engaged in classroom discussions and activities, conduct yourself in a mature manner, and devote significant time to out of class studies.
+You are expected to attend every class, be engaged in classroom discussions and activities, conduct yourself in a mature manner and devote significant time to your studies outside of class.
 It is often suggested that you spend 2-3 hours preparing (studying and reviewing notes, reading, etc.) for every hour you spend in class.

-This course focuses on understanding the basic concepts, tools, and practices of entrepreneurship and the development of entrepreneurial skills.
+ENTR 350, Introduction to Entrepreneurship (3 credits), is a course focused on understanding the basic concepts, tools, and practices of entrepreneurship and the development of entrepreneurial skills.
 The entrepreneurial process (opportunity recognition, resource marshaling, and team building driven by communication, creativity, and leadership) and business planning are emphasized.

-In ENGL 210, the short story is studied as a literary genre with emphasis on structure, technique, style, and theme.
+In ENGL 210, Introduction to Short Story (3 credits), the short story is studied as a literary genre with emphasis on structure, technique, style, and theme.
 In order to develop critical reading and writing skills, class discussion and writing assignments will concentrate on the close reading and analysis of short stories from a variety of time periods and cultural perspectives.
 This summer we will compare short stories that are considered classics with American short stories considered to be the best published this year.

 Student and Campus Life

-Edge students stay in an air-conditioned residence hall that is within easy walking distance of academic buildings and social facilities.
-Trained Edge Mentor staff members provide a community environment in the residence halls that promotes respect for individual differences while supporting personal growth and academic success.
-Available facilities are a study room, laundry room, kitchenette, and a large common lounge.
+Edge students stay in an air-conditioned residence hall that is within easy walking distance of academic buildings and other amenities.
+Trained Edge mentor staff provide a community environment in the residence halls that promotes respect for individual differences while supporting personal growth and academic success.
+Available facilities include a study room, laundry room, kitchenette and a large common lounge.

 All Edge students have a two-per-day meal plan (breakfast and dinner) that is included with the program fee.
 Snacks and other dining options are available at various food courts and student centers across campus.
-Students also have the option of purchasing university Flex points, which allows them to buy food and snacks outside of the dining hall (such as locations on Main Street.)
-For more information about Flex points, visit the official Flex Account page.
+Students also have the option of purchasing university Flex points, which allows them to buy food and snacks outside of the dining hall (such as locations on Main Street).
+Learn more about Flex points.

 There are many recreational facilities on the UD campus that can be used by Edge students without charge.
-Basketball courts, large grassy areas, beach volleyball and tennis courts are all available on campus.
-The Carpenter Sports Building can also be used by students wishing to play basketball, climb a rock wall, or use exercise machines, to name just a few.
+Basketball courts, large grassy areas, beach volleyball courts and tennis courts are all available on campus.
+The Carpenter Sports Building can also be used by students wishing to play basketball, climb a rock wall or use exercise machines, to name just a few activities.

 Program Fees and Financial Aid

-The Edge program fee covers tuition for your courses, housing, a daily meal plan that includes breakfast and dinner, library privileges, lab fees, and all group recreational costs.
-It does not include the cost of books, any other meals, or spending money.
+The Edge program fee covers tuition for your courses, housing, a daily meal plan (including breakfast and dinner), library privileges, lab fees, and all group recreational costs.
+It does not include the cost of books, any other meals or spending money.

 • Delaware resident program fee: $4,600